Amber Alert issued for missing children - ages 2 and 4 - last seen in South LA

-LOS ANGELES (KABC) -- An Amber Alert has been issued as Los Angeles County sheriff's officials search for a 2-year-old girl and a 4-year-old boy who were allegedly taken last week in a possible parental abduction.
+LOS ANGELES (KABC) -- An Amber Alert has been issued for two children, ages 2 and 4, who were last seen in South Los Angeles and were allegedly abducted by their parents.

-Note: The video in the media player above is from a previous report.
+The four were last seen at about 3 p.m.
+Wednesday at Vermont Avenue and West 83rd Street, according to the California Highway Patrol.

-According to the California Highway Patrol, the children, Willow and Wyman Bryant, were allegedly taken by Tiffany Bryant, 39, and David James, 53, who were believed to be traveling in a champagne-colored 2008 Buick Enclave with paper license plates.
+Wyman Bryant, 4, Willow Bryant, 2, Tiffany Bryant, 39, and David James, 53, are believed to be traveling in a champagne-colored Buick Enclave SUV with paper plates.

 LAPD says the family was discovered missing after the L.A.
 County Department of Children and Family Services visited their home and everyone was gone.